Leonab/MEAN-Blog-/README.md

-# MEAN-Blog-
+# MEAN-Blog-CMS
 Blog(CMS) made using the MEAN stack.

-Help from masteringmean
+Clone the repository; then execute-

+npm start